LaunchCodeEducation/java-web-development/src/chapters/enums/exercises.rst

 #.
 Fork and clone `enumerable-planets <https://github.com/LaunchCodeEducation/enumerable-planets>`__.

 #.
+Use the *Get from Version Control* option to open the project in IntelliJ.

+#.
 In the project, navigate to the data package.

 #.
 Create a new public enum called ``Planets``.